anaelsouza/classesJS/README.md

 # classesJS

-Repositório Git
+git Repository

-Adaptando um pouco mais os conhecimentos em JS, conhecendo "Classes".
+Adapting a little more knowledge in JS, knowing "Classes".